AerrowV/ultimate-bravery-backend/README.md

 4. **Access the API**:
    Navigate to `http://localhost:7070/api`

 ## Authentication

-Use `/auth/register` and `/auth/login` to get a JWT token.
-Add it to your headers for protected routes:
+Use the following endpoints to register or log in and receive a JWT token:

+- `POST /auth/register` – Create a new user
+- `POST /auth/login` – Log in and receive a token

+Include the token in the `Authorization` header for all protected routes:
 ```
 Authorization: Bearer <your_token_here>
 ```

+### Roles

+- `USER`: Can view and request random strategies
+- `ADMIN`: Can create, update, and delete strategies, games, maps, and more

 ## Example Endpoints